-Destiny 2 also measures your capabilities by your “power” rating.
-As with “light” in Destiny, your power level is the average value of all your gear, and functions as a measure of your overall strength both offensively and defensively.
-As you move through the story, you find each activity has a suggested power level when you select it in the Director.
-If your power is low, spend some time completing side objectives, such as public events and adventures, to get better gear.
+As with Light in Destiny, the power level is the average of all your gear and is a measurement of your overall strength, offensively and defensively.
+As you move through the story, each activity has a suggested power level in the director.
+If your power is low, spend time completing side objectives like public events and adventures to get better gear.

 Dismantle old stuff

-In more traditional role-playing games, you might sell your old equipment, but in Destiny 2, you simply dismantle it from your menu screen by holding a specific button (Square on PlayStation 4, for instance).
+In more traditional role-playing games, you might sell your old equipment, but in Destiny 2, you simply dismantle it from your menu screen by holding a specific button (square on PlayStation 4, for instance).
 You should scrap any old green or blue drops with power levels below your most powerful items.
-Rare and legendary drops, when dismantled, also yield “gunsmith materials,” which you can take to the Gunsmith at the Farm to increase your reputation with him.
+When rare and legendary drops are dismantled, they yield gunsmith materials.
+Take these to the gunsmith at the Tower to increase your reputation with him.
 Just like turning in reputation tokens, if you give the gunsmith enough parts, you will fill a bar on the screen and eventually earn some new, more powerful gear.